aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-table-of-contents/_index.md

-﻿---
+---
-title: Working with Table of Contents in Python
+title: Working with Table of Contents
 second_title: Aspose.Words for Python via .NET
 articleTitle: Working with Table of Contents
 linktitle: Working with Table of Contents